Lumi-supercomputer/lumi-userguide/docs/software/containers/singularity.md

 !!! note
-    Using `cotainr` to build a container from a Conda/pip environment is different from wrapping a Conda/pip environment using the [Tykky installation wrapper][container-wrapper].
+    Using `cotainr` to build a container from a Conda/pip environment is different from wrapping a Conda/pip environment using the [LUMI container wrapper][container-wrapper].
 Each serve their own purpose.
 See the [Python installation guide][python-packages] for an overview of differences and [this GitHub issue][tykky-cotainr-diff] for a detailed discussion of the differences.